Impassioned Biden signs order on abortion access

 On Friday, he repeated his sharp criticism of the Supreme Court's reasoning in striking down what had been a half-century constitutional right to abortion.

-“Let’s be clear about something from the very start, this was not a decision driven by the Constitution," Biden said, accusing the court's majority of “playing fast and loose with the facts."
+“Let’s be clear about something from the very start, this was not a decision driven by the Constitution," Biden said.
+He accused the court's majority of “playing fast and loose with the facts."

-He spoke emotionally of a 10-year-old Ohio girl who was forced to travel out of state to terminate a pregnancy after being raped, noting that some states have instituted abortion bans that don't have exceptions for cases of rape or incest.
+He spoke emotionally of a 10-year-old Ohio girl reported to have been forced to travel out of state to terminate a pregnancy after being raped, noting that some states have instituted abortion bans that don't have exceptions for cases of rape or incest.

-“A 10-year- old should be forced to give birth to a rapist's child!"
-Biden nearly shouted.
+“A 10-year- old should be forced to give birth to a rapist's child!" an incredulous Biden nearly shouted.
 “I can’t think of anything more extreme.”

-Biden added ahead of the November midterm elections that “The choice we face as a nation is between the mainstream or the extreme.”
+Biden added that in the November congressional lections, “The choice we face as a nation is between the mainstream or the extreme.”

-The tasking to the Justice Department and HHS pushes the agencies to fight in court to protect women, but it conveys no guarantees that the judicial system will take their side against potential prosecution by states that have moved to outlaw abortion.
+His directions to the Justice Department and HHS push the agencies to fight in court to protect women, but the order conveys no guarantees that the judicial system will take their side against potential prosecution by states that have moved to outlaw abortion.

-“President Biden has made clear that the only way to secure a woman’s right to choose is for Congress to restore the protections of Roe as federal law,” the White House said.
-“Until then, he has committed to doing everything in his power to defend reproductive rights and protect access to safe and legal abortion.”

 But Lawrence Gostin, who runs the O’Neill Institute for National and Global Health at Georgetown Law, described Biden’s plans as “underwhelming.”